BostonGlobe/globe-graphic-template/README.md

 ### Multiple embeds
 1. Create each graphic as a standalone project.
-2. In the embed.jpt file, change create incrementing ids for each `div` id:
+2. In the embed.jpt file, create incrementing ids for each `div` id:
 	- `id='globe-graphic-embed-1'...` --> `id='globe-graphic-embed-2'` etc, etc
 3. In embed.jpt, remove *all* `<script>` tags and their content *except* for the last graphic.
 4. Copy the two lines between the `<script>` tags and paste them as many times as you have grahpics, updating them to correspond with the #ids.
 So if you have two graphics, it would look like this: